Advisors

 Annette Shun Wah

-Actor, writer, broadcaster Founder of Performance 4A
+Artistic Director of OzAsia Festival, Actor, writer, broadcaster Founder of Contemporary Asian Australian Performance (and previously 4A Performance)

 Juanita Kwok

-Juanita was invited to join the AAFFN Advisory Board because of her experience in co-founding and co-directing the Sydney Asia Pacific Film Festival 2000-2003.
+Juanita was invited to join the AAFFN Development Advisory Board because of her experience in co-founding and co-directing the Sydney Asia Pacific Film Festival 2000-2003.
 Funded by the Australian Film Commission, the New South Wales Film and Television Office and the City of Sydney, the festival premiered new films from Asia and incorporated a short film competition for films made by or about Asian Australians, and a seminar program.
 Juanita’s roles included programming, coordinating seminars, the short film competition and commissioning and editing program notes for the Festival catalogue.
 Juanita has worked at the Australian Broadcasting Corporation, New South Wales Film and Television Office and SBS Radio.
 Juanita was co-author of Film Asia : New perspectives on film for English, which won the National Award for Best Reference Resource for Secondary Teachers in 2003.
 She holds a B.A. from University of Sydney, Post Graduate Certificate in Audio Visual Archiving, Charles Sturt University and is currently studying Honours Arts (Communication), Charles Sturt University.

 Pearl Tan